Your Agents Are Aging Too:

 Post-shock cliff from a single flush-history maintenance event โ€” no recovery (S6 naturalistic)

-Claude Code 4.7 is better than 4.6?
-Mean pytest pass-rate drop from CLI using Sonnet-4.6 to using Opus-4.7 on S7.
+Claude Code 4.7 still not better than 4.6?
+Mean recall drop on S7 from Sonnet-4.6 (0.82) to Opus-4.7 (0.79).

 We're looking for collaborators with production agent traces, sponsors for larger-scale benchmarking, and contributors with new scenarios for agent lifespan engineering.